prob140/prob140.github.io/logistics.md

 - Midterm 20%
 - Final 35%

-[Berkeleytime](https://www.berkeleytime.com/grades/0-14539-all-adhikari,-a) has grade distributions from past semesters.
-Spring 2021 will be included at some point.
+[Berkeleytime](https://www.berkeleytime.com/grades/0-14539-all-adhikari,-a) has grade distributions from past semesters, though these are difficult to interpret because of the P/NP options some semesters.

 ## Collaboration and Integrity ##

 You are encouraged to discuss practice problems, homework, and labs with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
-However, you must write up all your own assignments and code by yourself; for labs, this can be in collaboration with your group.
+However, you must write up all your own assignments and code by yourself; for labs, this will be in collaboration with your lab partner if you have one.

 Copying assignments from other sources is not only dishonest, it also doesn’t help anyone.
 Each exercise requires its own combination of ideas, and each student needs practice in coming up with those combinations, or else they will be at a loss when trying to use probability theory in their future work.
 From a purely practical perspective, all students must work independently on Data 140 exams – no collaboration allowed.
 If a test is the first time a student works independently, then the test is not likely to go well.

-Data/Prob 140 materials including exams and solutions are the intellectual property of the course developers.
+Data/Stat/Prob 140 materials including solutions and exams are the intellectual property of the course developers.
 From the campus statement on [Academic Integrity](https://teaching.berkeley.edu/statements-course-policies): "... students may not circulate or post materials (handouts, exams, syllabi,–any class materials) from their classes without the written permission of the instructor."

-We are extremely tough with dishonest students and we hope that we will not be put in that situation in this class.
+We are tough with dishonest students and we hope that we will not be put in that situation in this class.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.